 4. Don’t get too consumed by data and statistics.
 If your idea is unique, chances are that it can defy most consumer trends.
 However, like we said before, be smart and start small.
 Keep innovating and don’t be afraid to recall an update (no matter what your field) if it doesn’t work-remember, you’re already learning from a mistake so it won’t hurt to rectify many more along the way.

 5. Focus more on making your plan fool-proof rather than finding impossible ways to make it work.
 Keep in mind that there is only so much you should compromise on before you need to accept the fact that there are more chances that a plan will fail than it will succeed and if you do arrive at that point, it’s rather clear what your decision should be.

 6. Respect Old Wisdom- Imagine the writer as a Gandalf-type figure here if it helps you remember the message any better.
 Yes, you might be young and catering to the youth but going too much out of the box will actually alienate your concept rather than appeal to the majority of the ‘misunderstood’.
 Young people will grow old someday and their similarities to the previous generation will be somewhat easier to track down rather than their unique points, because, at the end of the day we’re all simply human.
+That’s part of the enduring appeal of inspirational quotes.
 Watch for trends that are already existing in your audience at multiple levels of age rather than going ahead and creating a new trend altogether.
 It’s easier and much more beneficial.